MohitSV/Pedestrian_Identification/README.md

 This project implements two different approaches for pedestrian detection:

 ## 1. Haar Cascade Classifier 🎯
-A machine learning based approach that uses cascade of simple features (Haar-like features) to detect objects.
+An Image Processing approach that uses cascade of simple features (Haar-like features) to detect objects.
 It works by:
 - Using rectangular regions at specific locations in a detection window
 - Summing up pixel intensities in each region
 - Calculating the difference between these sums